stautonico/CST4714-final/README.md

 - Add more invoice statuses (overpaid, etc)
 - In proposal, note how all prices are stored in ints then converted to float
 - Draw ERD (after everything is done)
+- Think of another table to make
+- Write the last few triggers
+- For Q7, use profiling to identify slow or redundant queries, and optimize/improve them.